zenika-open-source/immutadot/docs/articles/immutability-in-js.md

 Modern frontend frameworks and libraries are based on a concept that improves drastically performances.
 This is the well-known Virtual DOM.
 This technology has been created from a simple evidence: DOM manipulations are expensive.

-For the benefits explained in the previous sections, frontend frameworks and libraries chose to use immutability in order to improve their performances.
+Like explained, frontend frameworks and libraries chose to use immutability in order to improve their performances.
 Nowadays we have to deal with more and more data in our applications, and therefore more markups.
 So our browsers need to handle much more computations than 10 years earlier.
 DOM operations are expensive, modern frameworks tend to reduce the number of DOM updates.

-### Why do we need utilities libraries
+### Why do we need utility libraries?

-As we saw earlier the way to handle immutability in EcmaScript is made simple thanks to syntactic sugar but it finds its limits in nested structures.
-With the arrival of libraries like redux, nested structures have become more popular.
+As we saw earlier, the way to handle immutability in EcmaScript is made simple thanks to syntactic sugar but is quite limited in nested structures.
+With the arrival of libraries like `redux`, nested structures have become more popular.

 https://gist.github.com/frinyvonnick/67664aa58d4c4f0c73e38c38d6c349a2